plyush1993/OUKS/README.md

 * "4.
 Correction": Add box-plot, mean Silhouette Score and One-Sample Test metric.
 * "7.
 Normalization": box plots updated.
 ## **V. 0.7:**
 * "5.
-Annotation": metID (1.1.0, GitHub) for database identification.
+Annotation": metID (1.1.0, GitHub) for database identification from peak table.
+* "7.
+Normalization": GPBoost (gpboost, 0.6.7, CRAN) with boosting and mixed effects boosting were added as new biological factor adjustment algorithms.
+* "9.
+Statistics": GPBoost (gpboost, 0.6.7, CRAN) with boosting and mixed effects boosting were added as new algorithms in Section “Signal Modeling”.

 ## Citation
 *OUKS* has been published in the [Journal of Proteome Research](https://pubs.acs.org/journal/jprobs).
 If you use this software to analyze your own data, please cite it as below, thanks: